 - Stepped cutting: When your mower leaves sharp ridges on the mowing surface.

 - Scalping: The stem tissues have been exposed & the turf has turned brown or black because the mower is mowing the turf too short.

 - Stingers: Having uncut grass sections left by the mower

 If the cutting deck is working but seems to have difficulty cutting evenly:

-- Inspect whether the mower deck is leveled or balanced properly and if not, level it correctly by following the instruction shown in this video:
+- Inspect whether the mower deck is leveled or balanced properly and if not, level it correctly.

 - Check whether the blades have an alignment problem and adjust them if required.